lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 }
 ```

-And this is the whole enchilada as it appears in the HTML:
+Again, applying multiple classes to the cards achieves the same result as having the single class with all of the properties in it.
+This is the whole enchilada as it appears in the HTML:

 ```html
 <!-- How it looks in plain HTML -->
 <div class="grid-container grid-container-3-col grid-container-3-row">